Big Brother VIP Kosova: Format

 Big Brother VIP Kosova is a reality game show where a group of celebrity contestants, known as housemates, live in isolation inside a specially designed "house," cut off from the outside world.
 The housemates are under constant video surveillance, and they are prohibited from accessing television, the internet, print media, or any other form of external communication.

 Throughout the competition, the housemates are confined within the house with no contact with the outside world.
 Viewers often play a role in the game by voting for their favorite housemates, with the most popular contestants earning immunity from eviction.
 Additionally, housemates themselves vote for a fellow contestant they consider deserving of immunity.

 At least once a week, housemates secretly nominate two of their peers to face a public vote for eviction.
 The two or more housemates with the most nominations are put up for elimination, and the public decides who stays and who goes through text message or phone vote.
 The housemate with the most votes for eviction is eliminated from the house.

 Housemates can also choose to voluntarily leave the game at any time if they find the experience too difficult to endure.
 When a housemate withdraws, a replacement is typically introduced to take their place.

-In the final week of the season, the remaining housemates face one last challenge: the viewers vote for the winner, who receives a grand prize of €200,000 and is crowned the ultimate victor of Big Brother VIP Kosova.
+In the final week of the season (the final for short), the remaining housemates face one last challenge: the viewers vote for the winner, who receives a grand prize of €200,000 and is crowned the ultimate victor of Big Brother VIP Kosova.
+In other cases, like the fourth season, the grand prize money can be reduced when Big Brother punishes the housemates.
+The winner of that season got €124,000 instead of €200,000.